core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 5. The server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the nonce to protect the response.
 This is required since the server does not perform replay protection on the Deterministic Request (see {{ssec-use-deterministic-requests-response}}).

-6. The server uses 2.05 (Content) as Outer Code of the response even though the response is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.
+6. The server MUST use 2.05 (Content) as Outer Code of the response even though the response is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.

 7. The server SHOULD remove the Request-Hash Option from the response before sending the response to the client, as per the general option mechanism defined in {{ssec-request-hash-option}}.